Summary and Effective Date of Process Changes

 • Self Study must now be submitted in the CAMP system 12 weeks prior to the site visit (previously 8 weeks)

-• All evidence files are required to be submitted at the same time as the self study
+• All evidence files are required to be submitted in CAMP at the same time as the self study

 • Send completed Site Visit Logistics form to CAHME Staff